The Naughty Nineties: Other routines

 The film also contains the "Lower/Higher" routine, where Costello auditions as a singer while Abbott shouts directions to the stage crew to change the height and placement of the backdrop curtain.
 Costello believes Abbott is directing him, not the stagehands, and follows Abbott's instructions by singing higher or lower, or even on one foot.

 Bonita sneaks poison into Lou's wine, leading to the old swapping of glasses routine (previously done by Abbott & Costello in Pardon My Sarong).

 Costello accidentally bakes feathers into a cake, which is served to everyone in the saloon.
 The patrons wind up coughing up a blizzard of feathers.
 This gag was taken from the Three Stooges short Uncivil Warriors (1935).

 Costello and Sawyer perform the "Mirror Scene," copying each other's actions.
 Variations of this old vaudeville routine were done by several movie comedians, most famously in the 1933 Marx Brothers film Duck Soup.
 Abbott and Costello had used it before, too, in Lost in a Harem.

 To break up the crooked card game and rescue Captain Sam, Abbott concocts a plan to dress as a bear and scare everyone out of the casino.
 Costello ends up wrestling with a real bear, thinking that he's wrestling Abbott in a bear suit.

+There is also a variation on the "Niagara Falls" routine.
+Dexter and Sebastian sneak into Bailey's room while he is asleep to search for incriminating evidence.
+Bailey has a sleepwalking nightmare where he imagines he is being attacked by Indians, resulting in Sebastian being repeatedly throttled.

+Abbott and Costello also eat a meal that was prepared in a kitchen with stray cats roaming and meowing leading them to believe they are eating cat when the meal is ready.
+This also appears in Malice in the Palace (1949) from the Three Stooges.

 Production

-Filming occurred from January 15, 1945 through March 1, 1945.
+Filming occurred from January 15, 1945, through March 1, 1945.
 On May 13, 1945, during filming of their next film, Abbott and Costello in Hollywood for MGM Pictures, Abbott and Costello returned to Universal for re-shoots on this film.
 The riverboat used was originally constructed for the 1936 Universal musical Show Boat.